phalcon/documentation/docs/assets.md

 - - -

 ## Overview

-`Phalcon\Assets` is a component that allows you to manage static assets such as CSS stylesheets or JavaScript libraries in a web application.
+`Phalcon\Assets` is a component that facilitates the management of static assets, such as CSS stylesheets or JavaScript libraries, in a web application.

-[Phalcon\Assets\Manager][assets-manager] is the component you can use to register your assets and use them throughout your application.
-If you are using the [Phalcon\Di\FactoryDefault][di-factorydefault] container, the Assets Manager is already registered for you.
-You can access it using the `assets` key from your Di container.
+[Phalcon\Assets\Manager][assets-manager] is the key component for registering and utilizing assets in your application.
+If you are using the [Phalcon\Di\FactoryDefault][di-factorydefault] container, the Assets Manager is already registered and can be accessed using the `assets` key from your Di container.

 ```php
 <?php